ome/ome-contributing/OMEROiviewer.rst

 #. |C| the "fit to size" and "1:1" resizing buttons on the top left of central pane.

 #.
-Test the birds eye view functionality and panning and zooming on
+Test the birds eye view functionality and panning and zooming on.
+Find links to images in the testing sheet or import them or similar images from indicated locations.

     - Big, tiled image, e.g. the ``[Series 1]`` image of ``ome/data_repo/curated/alexandra/UMD001_ORO.svs`` (sizes over 4000 x 4000 pixels, but can be configured, so choose a much larger image than the limit)
     - Large image (tiled in iviewer, but not in OMERO) (between 4000 x 4000 and 2000 x 2000 pixel size, e.g. 2477 x 3498 pixels)